slic3r/Slic3r/README.md

 ### What are this fork main features/differences?

-* **Ironing** top surface & many new settings to fine-tune the top surface quality.
+* **Ironing** top surface & many new settings to fine-tune the top surface quality, like 'only one perimeter on top'.
 * A "denser infill" option for supporting the (solid) top layers.
+* Better **Thin walls** (anchored inside the print, no more random bits at the ends).
+* Options to change holes dimensions and/or geometry, to print them at the right size.
 * Better overhangs (add perimeters if needed, slice them in opposite direction each layer).
-* Better Thin walls (anchored inside the print, no more random bits at the ends).
+* Briml rework: many more options (inside, outside ounly, 'ears')
+* Some new seam options, to help hide them.
 * Can join perimeters into a big one to avoid travel moves.
 * Many other little options and corrections (like the filled concentric pattern).
 * It has also all the current slic3rPE/PrusaSlicer features.